 British American Tobacco Panama v.
 Panama

-Decree 611 establishes that Panama's ban on the advertising, promotion and sponsorship of tobacco products includes a ban on tobacco product display at the point of sale.
-BAT Panama SA and other tobacco companies filed suit requesting an order declaring Decree 611 illegal, arguing that it violated the right to property including intellectual property and consumers’ right to access information.
+Decree No. 611 establishes that Panama's ban on the advertising, promotion and sponsorship of tobacco products includes a ban on tobacco product display at the point of sale.
+BAT Panama SA and other tobacco companies filed suit requesting an order declaring Decree No. 611 illegal, arguing that it violated the right to property including intellectual property and consumers’ right to access information.
 The Administrative Chamber of the Supreme Court of Panama upheld the decree finding that there was no violation of trademark rights as trademark registration and use still were allowed.
 The court also found that consumers’ right to access information was assured through the use of the textual listing of products and their prices and through health warnings on packages.
 Notably, the court used FCTC guidelines to interpret FCTC obligations with regard to tobacco advertisement, promotion and sponsorship.